 Create Berms, Swales or Redirected Drainage.
 Flood waters can be diverted away from residences using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
 Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
+Contact the Customer Care

-This may be the most feasible solution for areas with flooding due to overland flow, as in RLA #6.
+Center at (918) 596-2100.
+This is the most feasible solution for areas with flooding due to overland flow, as in RLA #12.